Franz Jones, D.O.

 If you suffer from low back or neck pain, a herniated disc could be the root cause of your discomfort.
-Franz Jones, DO, offers expert diagnosis and treatment for herniated discs at his three practices located conveniently in Weston, Plantation, and Pembroke Pines, Florida.
+Franz Jones, DO, offers expert diagnosis and treatment for herniated discs at his two practices located conveniently in Fort Lauderdale and Coral Gables, Florida.
 If you have back pain, call Dr. Jones or schedule a consultation online today for customized treatments to alleviate your pain and treat the condition causing it.

 You have rubbery discs between your vertebrae to cushion your bones, absorb shock, and facilitate movement in your spine.
 Each disc has a firm, rubbery shell that surrounds a softer, gel-like interior.